-The Autism Society of Baltimore-Chesapeake (ASBC) founded in 1976, is an all-volunteer, non-profit organization dedicated to acting as a voice for all people along the autism spectrum in the greater Baltimore area.
+The Autism Society of Baltimore-Chesapeake (ASBC) founded in 1976, is an all-volunteer, non-profit organization dedicated to acting as a voice for all people along the Autism spectrum in the greater Baltimore area.
 We are a chapter of The Autism Society, the nation’s leading grassroots Autism organization which exists to improve the lives of all affected by Autism.
 Most members of ASBC are parents of children and adults with Autism, but our membership also includes adults, their siblings, grandparents and other relatives in the Autism community, as well as professionals and students in the teaching and medical fields.
 We exist as a resource for anyone who needs help and support.

 Our group meetings are FREE and open to all adults.
 Both members and non-members are welcome!
 Our virtual general meetings are held weekly on Tuesdays at 7:00 p.m.
 These groups bring together a network of parents, caregivers, Autistic individuals and professionals in order to provide the local Autism community with support, information, and community.

 Membership ($15/year) in ASBC includes:

 - A monthly e-newsletter detailing upcoming seminars, meetings, social events, as well as legislative and educational information.

 - Up to $100 per year in scholarship money for members to attend conferences and workshops of their choice.